eglrp/Open_SfM_METU/README.md

 ## Motivation

-In the scope this project, two views calibration algorithm is developed.
+In the scope of this project, two views calibration algorithm is developed.
 Also, the two views calibration idea is applied to the global SfM pipeline containing N different cameras.